 Students choosing to live-in on campus for the week will arrive Sunday evening between 6pm - 8pm for registration.
 There will be no supper provided although a wee night lunch is served in the evening.
 Monday morning begins with breakfast between 7:30am - 8:30am, with day students able to register between 8am - 8:30am.
 All will gather in MacKenzie Hall for a welcome, overview, and introduction to instructors at 8:45am, then we're off and running to classes.

-NOTE: 2023 introduces modified student levels.
+NOTE: Back for 2024: modified student levels.
 There are four standard levels of instruction available: Beginner, Slow, Moderate and Fast.
 Students choose their own level based on experience and their ability to learn new material.
 You're free to try different classes, but we encourage you to find your class level early in the week.
 Gaelic Song, Story and Weaving classes are "open" to any level of student.

 - Beginner sessions are for those who have never tried the discipline, or have extremely limited experience with it;

 - Slow sessions are for people who have some experience, but need extra time with new material and concepts at this point in their journey;